 Why are online estate document services inferior?
 See the following three reasons below:

-- Legal Advice is Prohibited.
+.
 Because there is no state licensed attorney involved, Internet legal sites are prohibited from providing legal advice.
 When you are trying to protect your life savings with a will or trust, the first thing required is legal advice tailored to your particular needs and circumstances.
 But by law, the Internet legal sites are prohibited from giving you the personal legal advice that you need.

 - Only Form Documents are Provided.
 The Internet legal services are known merely as “document assistants,” which primarily only let the customer fill out generic form documents.
 Such forms are frequently not tailored to the customer’s individual needs or circumstances.